fahidjavid/display-post-metadata/README.txt

 3. In the list of Plugins click Install Now next to the Display Post Metadata.
 4. Once installed click to activate.
 5. Now go to any page, post or custom post type and edit it.
-6. While editing you can put the shortcode to display the metadata information.
+6. While editing, you can put the shortcode to display the metadata information.
 The shortcode is [metadata element="date,author,comments,sticky,views,custom_fields"]

 == Frequently Asked Questions ==